1981 Irish hunger strike: 1981 hunger strike

-Sands organised the strike along lines which made his death—and several more—effectively inevitable.
+Before commencing his hunger strike, Sands had designated Brendan McFarlane as O.C. of IRA prisoners.
+When McFarlane asked why he was chosen instead of Séanna Walsh, Sands is said to have replied: "Séanna is my best mate.
+When a crisis develops, Séanna will not let me die.
+You will.
+You have to”.Sands organised the strike along lines which made his death—and several more—effectively inevitable.
 Unlike in the first strike, the prisoners joined one at a time and at staggered intervals; Sands started first and was, therefore, almost certain to die, and die first.
 This was intended to arouse maximum public support and exert maximum pressure on Prime Minister Margaret Thatcher, which the republican movement initially struggled to generate.
 The Sunday Sands began his strike, 3,500 people marched through West Belfast; this was compared to 10,000 marchers four months previously.
 Edward Daly, Bishop of Derry, condemned the return to hunger strike as being not "morally justified" while Sands held journalists' interviews from his bed.
 Food was given to Sands every day, although this was refused.
 One of Sands's fellow prisoners reported how food would sit there all day, and when it was taken away at night, the warders "would accuse Bobby of having eaten a pea as they had put '130 on the plate and now there are only 129'."

 The author and researcher Ed Moloney has argued, on Sands's strategy, that it meant that "if any hunger striker died, the moral pressure on those who followed to continue through to the end was huge.
 The fast also guaranteed that if there were deaths, the North would be pitched into a crisis every fortnight or so until the end.
 As an instrument for destabilizing political life in Ireland, it was beyond historical comparison."